About This Study

 There are common assessments that are performed during most clinical trials.
-Here are some examples of what you might be asked to provide, do, or undergo before, and sometimes during, the trial:
+Here are some examples of trial activities you can expect:

-- Personal questions about your medical history and current health conditions
+- Answer personal questions about your medical history and current health conditions

-- A physical exam performed by the trial doctor
+- Have a physical exam performed by the trial doctor

-- Inform the trial doctor of any changes in your health or changes to medications.
+- Tell the trial doctor of any changes in your health or changes to medications

-Remember, participating in a clinical trial is always voluntary.
-You can leave at any point during the screening or trial period.
+Remember participating in a clinical trial is always voluntary.
+Even after signing up, you can leave at any point during the trial.

 How long will this trial last?

-Your participation in this study is expected to last 10 weeks.
+Every clinical trial is different.
+Volunteers can participate clinical trials anywhere from a few days to a few years.
 The trial doctor will always tell you how long the trial is before you decide to join.

 Do I have to pay to join a clinical trial?